-- (a) His or her identity; - (b) The situation or case number, if known; - (c) The Chamber seized of the matter, if known: - (d) The name of the person to whom article 55, paragraph 2, or article 58 applies, the accused, convicted or acquitted person, if known; - (e) The purpose of the communication; - (f) When referring to a specific event, to the extent possible, the location, date and individuals involved.
+- (a) His or her identity; - (b) The situation or case number, if known; - (c) The Chamber seized of the matter, if known; - (d) The name of the person to whom article 55, paragraph 2, or article 58 applies, the accused, convicted or acquitted person, if known; - (e) The purpose of the communication; - (f) When referring to a specific event, to the extent possible, the location, date and individuals involved.

-Regulation 26 Electronic management
+Electronic management

-- The Court shall establish a reliable, secure, efficient electronic system which supports its daily judicial and operational management and its proceedings. - 2.
-The Registry shall be responsible for the implementation of the system described in sub-regulation 1, taking into account the specific requirements of the judicial activity of the Court, including the need to ensure authenticity, accuracy, confidentiality and preservation of judicial records and material. - Documents, decisions and orders shall, whenever possible, be submitted in electronic version for registration by the Registry.
-The electronic version of filings shall be authoritative. - 4.
-In proceedings before the Court, evidence other than live testimony shall be presented in electronic form whenever possible.
-The original form of such evidence shall be authoritative.
+- 1. The Court shall establish a reliable, secure, efficient electronic system which supports its daily judicial and operational management and its proceedings. - The Registry shall be responsible for the implementation of the system described in sub-regulation 1, taking into account the specific requirements of the judicial activity of the Court, including the need to ensure authenticity, accuracy, confidentiality and preservation of judicial records and material.